The meaning of life is that is stops.

 6) Why Do I Fear Death?

-So I think of life is energy.
+So I think of life as energy.
 I often ponder the question, where is an entity I called my dad?
 Where did he go?
 I don’t know.
 And I am OK with it.
 The loss of my dad taught me to spend time with the living.
-So, instead of pondering of what happens after death, I choose to focus on what can I do while living.
+So, instead of pondering what happens after death, I choose to focus on what I can do while living.

 Points to Ponder: